5 common mistakes people make when financing their car

 - Not realising you have options

 You may not realise this, but there are a number of different product options available to you when you finance your car, some of which can save you money.
-The way your car will also have an impact on what type of finance you are eligible for such as a consumer loan, a commercial loan or a novated lease.
+The way you use your car will also have an impact on what type of finance you are eligible for such as a consumer loan, a commercial loan or a novated lease.
 Furthermore, many products have different features such as early termination options and residuals which make things even more complex!
 To familiarise yourself with all of the options available to you using a specialist automotive finance broker can often be your best option.

 - Not fully understanding fees and charges